 - DON’T use female condoms with a male condom.

-The female condom is a lubricated sheath worn by the female inside of her vagina during sex.
-There are two types: the original FC1 is made of polyurethane, a type of plastic, but was replaced by the FC2, which is made of nitrile, a type of synthetic rubber that is latex-free.
-It is pre-lubricated and the only female condom that has been approved by the United States Federal Food and Drug Administration (FDA).
+The female condom, also known as an “internal condom,” is a lubricated sheath worn by the female inside of her vagina during sex.
+The FC2 is made of nitrile (a type of synthetic rubber).
+The FC2 is latex-free, so this is a good option if you or your partner has a latex allergy.
+The FC2 is pre-lubricated and is the only female condom that has been approved for vaginal sex by the United States Federal Food and Drug Administration (FDA).
+These condoms have been used by women and men, for vaginal sex and anal sex.
 There are other condoms sold outside of the United States that are made of natural rubber latex (Cupid®, l’Amour® and Jeitosa®).

 The female condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
 The female condom has a ring at each end.
-One ring, at the closed end of the sheath, lies inside the vagina.
-The other ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
+The inner ring, at the closed end of the sheath, lies inside the vagina.
+The outer ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
 The female condom provides protection against pregnancy and some protection against STIs.

-You can get the FC2 female condom without a prescription in most pharmacies and grocery stores in the United States.
+You can get the FC2 internal condom without a prescription in most pharmacies and grocery stores in the United States.
+You can also buy the FC2 online or ask for it at family planning centers.
 An FC2 condom costs between $2.00 and $4.00 each however, you can also buy them in multiple packs of three or more.